zhengbin6499/oms-client-native/README.md

 Before you start, make sure you have following prerequisites installed/built:

 - [WebRTC stack build dependencies](https://webrtc.org/native-code/development/prerequisite-sw/).
+- This version of cloudgaming webrtc stack require Windows SDK version 16299 to build.
+Make sure you have that particular version installed, and check in "Control Panel -> Programs and Features -> Windows Software Development Kit - Windows 10.0.16299.xx", right click and select "Change", check "Debugging tools for Windows" if not already.
+- If you do not have direct Internet access to Google repositories and storages, please make sure you set HTTPS_PROXY in your system enviroment;
+- Also make sure NO_AUTH_BOTO_CONFIG is set to correct boto file if you're using https proxy for gsutil downloading files from Google storage;
+- Make sure DEPOT_TOOLS_WIN_TOOLCHAIN is set to 0 in your system environment.

 ### Get the code
-- Make sure you clone the source code to `src` dir, that is: that is git clone -b cloudgaming https://github.com/taste1981/oms-client-native src
+- Make sure you clone the source code to `src` dir, that is: that is `git clone -b cloudgaming https://github.com/taste1981/oms-client-native src`
 - Create file named .gclient in the same directory as `src` dir, with below contents:

 ```